openfaas/docs/docs/openfaas-pro/introduction.md

 Coming soon:

-* New UI portal for monitoring and managing OpenFaaS functions
+* New UI portal for managing and monitoring OpenFaaS functions across namespaces
 * Advanced concurrency limiting for functions
+* Advanced multi-tenancy support and configurations

+Is there something else you need for your organisation?
+Let us know [via an email introduction](mailto:contact@openfaas.com).

 You can apply for a [free 14-day trial](https://openfaas.com/support/)